-Here’s a couple of books that are good to read with your child.
+Here are a couple of hurricane books that are good to read with your young child.

 During Hurricane Katrina, evacuating New Orleans residents were forced to leave their pets behind.
 Bobbi the dog was initially chained to keep her safe, but after her owners failed to return, she had to break free.
 For months, Bobbi wandered the city’s ravaged streets-dragging her chain behind her-followed by her feline companion, Bob Cat.
 After months of hunger and struggle, the Two Bobbies were finally rescued by a construction worker helping to rebuild the city.
 When he brought them to a shelter, volunteers made an amazing discovery about the devoted friends-Bob Cat was actually blind!
 He had survived the aftermath of the storm by following the sound Bobbi’s chain made as she dragged it along the ground.